microsoft/teams-ai/getting-started/CONCEPTS/AUGMENTATIONS.md

 ## Sequence Augmentation

 This augmentation allows the model to return a sequence of actions to perform.
-It does this by appending instructions to the prompt text in runtime.
+It does this by appending instructions to the prompt text during runtime.
 These instructions guide the model to generate a plan object that uses actions defined in the `actions.json` file from the prompt template folder.

 Here's an example of the `actions.json` file from the [Light Bot](https://github.com/microsoft/teams-ai/blob/77339da9e3e03bfd7f629fc796cfebdcd2891afb/js/samples/04.ai.c.actionMapping.lightBot/src/prompts/sequence/actions.json) sample: